smuellerDD/leancrypto/README.md

 * side-channel-resistant: A valgrind-based dynamic side channel analysis is applied to find time-variant code paths based on secret data.

+The one go-to library usable in any environment - validate it once and use it for all workloads.
+Currently supported envionments:

+* User space (POSIX environments like Linux, macOS, BSDs; Windows)

+* Kernel space (Linux including registration into kernel crypto API)

+* EFI (including secure boot)

+* Rust

 ## Status

 Type                  | Service               | Status